 And the apostle found Abbanes carrying his bags on board the ship; so he also began to carry it aboard with him.
 And when they were on the ship and were set down Abbanes questioned the apostle, saying: What craftsmanship do you know?
-And he said: In wood I can make ploughs and yokes and augers (ox-goads, Syr.), and boats and oars for boats and masts and pulleys; and in stone, pillars and temples and court-houses for kings.
-And Abbanes the merchant said to him: Yes, that is the kind of workman that we need.
-They began then to sail homeward; and they had a favorable wind, and sailed prosperously till they reached Andrapolis (Gk. also called Sandaruk), a royal city.
+And he said: In wood I can make ploughs and yokes and augers (ox-goads, Syr.), and boats and oars

-Well, this story cannot be proven but \(\mathbf{a}\) another thing that we do know is that in the first century there was a lot of traveling going on, especially by ship between India and the Roman Empire.
-Strabo, the guy who drew that 1 century map, said in his book Geographica that when he visited Egypt about the time of Christ he found as many as 120 ships a year sailing from the Egyptian head of the Red Sea (2.
+Well, this story cannot be proven but \(\strace{\textbf{a}}\) another thing that we do know is that in the first century there was a lot of traveling going on, especially by ship between India and the Roman Empire.
+Strabo, the guy who drew that 1 century map, said in his book \(Geographica\) that when he visited \(\frac{\textbf{Egypt about the time of Christ}{\textbf{Christ}}\) he found as many as 120 ships a year sailing from the Egyptian head of the Red Sea (2.
 5.12).
 That would be about one ship going to India every 3 days.
 The winds were favorable from May to September.
 The whole trip, including three weeks from Alexandria to the Red Sea, could now be done in 94 days.
 The ships would carry slaves, wine, coral, glass and British tin from the Mediterranean to India.
 And then they would bring back peacocks and ivory, pepper and spice, Kashmir wool and precious jewels.